SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-configure-yarp/rule.md

 // YarpInMemoryConfiguration is the boilerplate class, see the repo for more details.
 ```

-Check out the [Yarp Sample Solution](https://github.com/ozairashfaqueSSW/YarpSampleSolution/) to learn more about how it works.
+Check out the [Yarp Sample Solution](https://github.com/ozairashfaqueSSW/YarpSampleSolution) to learn more about how it works and [Yarp Solution](https://github.com/ozairashfaqueSSW/YarpSampleSolution/tree/Side-by-side-incremental-migration-using-yarp) for side-by-side increment migration.